UKCloud/documentation/articles/openstack/ostack-how-create-heat-template.md

 ---
-title: How to create and deploy a basic heat template  | UKCloud Ltd
+title: How to create and deploy a basic Heat template  | UKCloud Ltd
 description: Instructions on how to deploy a basic heat template
 services: openstack
 author: Bryce Nicholls